ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

     * If you created a new model to customize its prompt, you can go back to edit this model (Workspace -> Models -> click on the logo next to your model name) and tick your newly added tools, under the Tools section, towards the bottom of that page:
     ![selected_tools](images/selected_tools.PNG)
       * Adding a tool this way will ensure the custom model will always have access to that tool, and you won't have to confirm connection to that toolset when using this model
+    * If you have not created a new model with a custom prompt to bypass Chatterbox limitations to pronounce numbers written in digits, **you may still want a create a custom prompt to help the chat model generate better SQL queries**, to make a better use of tools available to it.
+In particular, describing at high level the database it has access to, and providing one or two examples of SQL queries will make it much more efficient at getting information from the provided CSV.
+      * Check the example provided in [**deploy/data/sa-houses-prompt.txt**](../deploy/data/sa-houses-prompt.txt) for guidance.
-    * If you do not want to use a custom model, you will have to click on the "Integrations" button, at the right of the "+" sign below the place where you usually type your query, then Tools -> tick your tool.
+    * If you are not using a custom model, you will have to click on the "Integrations" button, at the right of the "+" sign below the place where you usually type your query, then Tools -> tick your tool.
 A wrench icon appears once the chat model is given access to the tool:
     ![integration](images/integration.PNG)
       * You will have to do this every time you start a new chat